yhchiu/ZeroRAM-Suspender/README.md

 # ZeroRAM Suspender

-A browser extension that saves memory by automatically suspending inactive tabs.
+A browser tab suspender that saves memory by using native discarding to achieve almost zero memory usage.

 ## What It Does

-ZeroRAM Suspender helps reduce your browser's memory usage by putting unused tabs to sleep.
-When a tab hasn't been used for a while, the extension automatically suspends it, freeing up memory while keeping the tab available for when you need it.
+ZeroRAM Suspender dramatically reduces your browser's memory usage by intelligently suspending unused tabs.
+Unlike traditional tab suspenders that use placeholder pages, ZeroRAM Suspender utilizes the browser's native tab discarding mechanism to achieve almost zero memory consumption for suspended tabs.
+When a tab hasn't been used for a while, the extension automatically suspends it using this native approach, freeing up memory while keeping the tab available for instant restoration when you need it.

 ## Features